BRUSH TRUCK STANDARDS

 1. Two (2) solid bottom wheel chocks, mounted in readily accessible locations, each designed to hold the apparatus, when loaded to its GVWR, on a 10 percent grade with the transmission in neutral and the parking brake released.

 2. One (1) traffic vest for each riding position.
-Each vest to comply with ANSI/ISEA 207, Standard for High-Visibility Public Vests, and have five-point breakaway feature that includes two at the shoulders, two at the sides, and one at the front.
+Each vest shall comply with ANSI/ISEA 207, Standard for High-Visibility Public Vests, and have five-point breakaway feature that includes two at the shoulders, two at the sides, and one at the front.

 3. Five (5) fluorescent orange traffic cones not less than 28-in. in height, each equipped with 6-in. retro-reflective white band no more than 4-in. from the top of the cone, additional 4-in. retro-reflective white band 2-in. below the 6-in. band.

-4. Eight (8) 30-minute safety flares.
+4. Eight (8) 30-minute safety flares, incendiary or battery powered LED type.

 5. One (1) set, at least three (3), of emergency road triangles.